inoxlang/inox/docs/language-reference/variables.md

 Go to the [Functions](./functions.md) section to learn more about variables & scopes.

+Global variables can only be declared at the top level before any function declaration or function call to a function declared below.

 **Assignment of global variables**:

 ```
 $$myglobal = 0
 ```

-ℹ️ Assigning a global that is not defined is allowed but redeclaration is an error.
+ℹ️ Assigning a global that is not defined is allowed (it will be considered as a declaration), but redeclaration is an error.

 **Global constants** are defined at the top of the file, before the manifest.